kiamesdavies/money-transfer/README.md

 + Before persisting the withdrawal or deposit event
 + After persisting the event but before it can respond

-Two types of crashes can lead to any of the above are:
+The two types of crashes can lead to any of the above are:
 + The actor itself crashes (likely due to persistence failure)
 + The whole system crashes